Tiến lên: Bombs

 A bomb is not unbeatable but, once played, its type becomes the type that the other players must match and beat, rather than that of the card or combination originally led to the current pile.

 Ending the game

 As players play their last cards, they drop out of play.
 If the leader to a new pile has no cards remaining, the lead passes to the next active player to the left.
 The game ends when only one player is left with any cards.
 That player is the loser.
-In a gambling game, the loser pays each other player a fixed stake; in a drinking game, they buy the next round; in a friendly game, they suffer the humiliation of defeat.
+In a gambling game, the loser pays each other player a fixed stake; in a drinking game, they buy the next round; in a friendly game, they shuffle the deck for the next match.

 Variants

 Number of players

 2-4 may play, being dealt 13 cards each; alternatively 3 players may be dealt 17 cards each.

 5 to 8 may play using a doubled deck of 104 cards.
 Either deal out 13 cards to each player, or deal out as many cards to each player as may be done equally.

 In all cases, any excess cards have no further role in the hand, and may be set aside face-down.

 Using a double deck raises the possibility of a card or combination that ties the previous one (an impossibility with a single deck).
 Published sources do not address this, but the logical resolutions are: